printerboi/spear/README.md

 ```

 Please choose the parameters for iterations and repetitions accordingly to your setup.
+Larger iterations will increase the accuracy of the calculated model, but will also increase the time to profiler runs.

 ## Running an Analysis

 We implemented two ways to run the analysis.
 Before the analysis make sure, you compiled your program with the following
-parameters:
+script we provided:

 ```
-clang++ -O0 -Xclang -disable-O0-optnone -fno-discard-value-names -S -emit-llvm <file>
+util/llvmToBinary/cppToBinary.sh <path>
 ```

-Where `<file>` is the source-file you want to analyze.
+Where `<path>` is the path to your program-files.
+The script will compile all `.cpp` files in the given path
-Please compile your source-file with this command,
+Please compile your source-files with this script,
 otherwise the behaviour of spear will be undefined or the analysis will crash.

 ### 1) Using Spear